DoubleDeez/MDFramework/README.md

     <Compile Include="src\MDFramework\MDPlayer.cs" />
 ```

-3. Setup your `project.godot` to AutoLoad either `MDGameInstance` or your subclass of it.
+3. Setup your `project.godot` to AutoLoad either `MDGameInstance` or your subclass of it:

 ```ini
 [autoload]